mli/new-docs/python/guide/packages/gluon/normalization/normalization.md

 ![alt](./imgs/NCHW_BN.png) | ![alt](./imgs/NTC_BN.png)
 (e.g. batch of images) using the default of `axis=1` | (e.g. batch of sequences) overriding the default with `axis=2` (or `axis=-1`)

-One of the most popular normalization techniques is batch normalization (often called BatchNorm).
+One of the most popular normalization techniques is Batch Normalization, usually called BatchNorm for short.
 We normalize the activations **across all samples in a batch** for each of the channels independently.
 See Figure 1.
 We calculate two batch (or local) statistics for every channel to perform the normalization: the mean and variance of the activations in that channel for all samples in a batch.
 And we use these to shift and scale respectively.

 Tip: we can use this at the start of a network to perform data normalization, although this is not exactly equivalent to the data normalization example seen above (that had fixed normalization statistics).
 With `BatchNorm` the normalization statistics depend on the batch, so could change each batch, and there can also be a post-normalization shift and scale.